WB99/WB99/README.md

 i like tinkering, and i'm interested in robots :robot: and working on intelligent agents :nerd_face:! currently exploring the field of robotics software engineering, particularly in navigation and path planning :world_map:.

-here you will find records of me doing projects for my university modules dilligently. i like to have fun while fulfilling my academic obligations :laughing::books:. hopefully more passion projects will come to populate this space. stay tuned! :radio:
+here you will find records of me doing projects for my university modules dilligently:laughing:. i like to have fun while fulfilling my academic obligations:books:. hopefully more passion projects will come to populate this space. stay tuned! :radio: